norkator/banking-ws/README.md

 #### Expected response

-Following is a sample response for requested file reference.
+Following is a sample response for requested `XP` file reference:

 ```json5
 {